Email This Story :

 The video journalist Waqar Zaka — who was also deported on Saturday — previously visited Burma in 2015, when he reported on the situation of Rohingya Muslims in Arakan State.

-The two men’s passports may have put them in the crosshairs for Burmese immigration authorities: The purported leader of the Arakan Rohingya Solidarity Army is said to have ties to Pakistan, and this week a “secret” communique from the Ministry of Home Affairs to the President’s Office circulated on social media, warning of a Pakistani man with supposed intentions to enter Burma and “make attacks.”
+The two men’s passports may have put them in the crosshairs for Burmese immigration authorities: The purported leader of the Arakan Rohingya Salvation Army is said to have ties to Pakistan, and this week a “secret” communique from the Ministry of Home Affairs to the President’s Office circulated on social media, warning of a Pakistani man with supposed intentions to enter Burma and “make attacks.”

 DVB was not able to independently verify the authenticity of that communique.